teaguexiao/comfyui-on-amazon-sagemaker/README.md

 ## Architecture
 There is a Lambda function to invoke SageMaker inference endpoint (which is running ComfyUI) for generating images.
 For illustration, [Lambda function URL](https://docs.aws.amazon.com/lambda/latest/dg/urls-configuration.html) is configured so you can test the image generation by calling to this dedicated HTTPS endpoint.

+The solution uses SageMaker's asynchronous inference endpoint to handle long-running image generation tasks (over 1 minute).
+This is particularly useful for:
+- Complex workflows with multiple steps
+- High-resolution image generation
+- Workflows using multiple models or LoRAs
+- Batch processing of multiple images

+The Lambda function handles the asynchronous job lifecycle:
+1. Submits the inference job to SageMaker
+2. Polls for job completion
+3. Retrieves and returns the generated image

 ![Solution](./assets/solution.png)

 ## Deployment Guide